Akuli/python-tutorial/classes.md

 >>>
 ```

+As you can see, our Website is mutable, like lists are, not immutable
+like strings are.
+We can change the website in-place without creating a
+new Website.

 `url`, `founding_year` and `free_to_use` are not variables, they are
 **attributes**.
 More specifically, they are **instance attributes**.
-The biggest difference is that variables are accessed by their name,
+The biggest difference is that we need to use a dot for setting and
-and attributes are accessed by typing a name of an object (like
-stackoverflow), then a dot and then the name of the attribute.
+getting values of attributes, but we don't need that with variables.
+Modules also use instance attributes for accessing their content.
+For
+example, when we do `random.randint`, `random` is a module instance and
+`randint` is one of its attributes.

 If we make another Website, does it have the same `url`, `founding_year`
 and `free_to_use`?